Last Updated on July 24, 2025 by George Pavlopoulos

 The days of Lee Harvey Oswald in Minsk

 The arrival of Lee Harvey Oswald in Minsk took place in the first months of 1960.
-Back then, Minsk was a sleepy city and a place that none cared to visit.
+Back then, Minsk was a sleepy city and a place that no one cared to visit.
 Only a few foreigners lived there, and Oswald was the only American.
 The authorities, of course, wanted to keep an eye on his whereabouts, and they supplied him with a furnished apartment.
-The flat was in one of the most prestigious areas of Minsk, the Vulica Kamunistyčnaja.
-The direct translation is Communist Street.

 The return to the USA

-In 1962 Lee Harvey Oswald requested a permit of repatriation from the authorities of the Soviet Union.
+In 1962, Lee Harvey Oswald requested a permit of repatriation from the authorities of the Soviet Union.
 It was, of course, supplied to him without any questions.
 Both Oswald and Prusakova returned to Texas, together with their one-year-old daughter.

-On November 22, 1963, Lee Harvey Oswald left home, heading towards the Texas School Book Depository, now known as the Dallas County Administration Building, where he has been working.
+On November 22, 1963, Lee Harvey Oswald left home, heading towards the Texas School Book Depository, now known as the Dallas County Administration Building, where he had been working.
 Around 12:30 p.m., Oswald shot President John Fitzgerald Kennedy from that building.

 The Dallas Police Department arrested Oswald an hour later.
 He was charged under Texas state law with the murder of President Kennedy and that of the policeman J. D. Tippit, who had been shot a short time after the assassination.
 At 11:21 a.m.
 Sunday, November 24, 1963, as live television cameras covered his transfer to the Dallas County Jail, Oswald was shot and killed in the basement of Dallas Police Headquarters by a nightclub operator, Jack Ruby.